infolab-csail/wikimap/README.md

 >>> from wikimap import synonyms
 >>> synonyms.paraphrase("attribute", ["infobox", "other-infobox"])
 ```
 Infobox names are case-insensitive, but require dashes instead of spaces.
 Attribute names have no special requirements, and can have spaces if they so appear on Wikipedia.
+If the attribute does not exist, `paraphrase()` will throw a `KeyError`.

+`paraphrase()` returns a list of unmodified paraphrases.
+This means the paraphrases are not stemmed, lemmatized, etc. If no paraphrases are found, pharaphrase will return an empty list.

 As of now, the behavior with multiple infoboxes is: paraphrase for each infobox separately, and union all paraphrases.
 Intersection is possible if you pass `intersect=True` as an optional argument:
 ```Python